Installing the Siteopt tool¶

 Input data¶

 Check that you have all the necessary input files in the current_input subfolder of siteopt_toolbox.
 Make the current_input folder if it does not exist.
 Download or copy your input data to the current_input folder.
 Ask your optimization model provider for the data.
-Example input data has been provided in (TBC).
+Example input data has been provided in the example_data folder so you can just copy the contents.

 Running the Siteopt tool via Toolbox¶